 Charitable Trust Enforcement

 A charitable trust is not permitted to have ascertainable beneficiaries, but must be for a charitable benefit.
 But it's the beneficiaries who enforce the terms of a private trust.
 And under common law, even the settlor may not have standing to enforce the trust unless he retained an interest in the trust, although UTC §405(c) modifies the common law by allowing the settlor to enforce the terms of the trust, even if he has no remaining interest in it.
-Nonetheless, in many cases, the settlor is dead.
+Nonetheless, the settlor may be dead.
 Who, then, enforces the terms of the charitable trust?

 Because the charitable trust does not have ascertainable beneficiaries, it is the duty of the attorney general of each state to supervise the administration of the trust, and, if necessary, to bring suit to enforce the terms of the trust.
 However, because trust supervision does not have priority with attorneys general, courts have allowed interested persons, who have a special interest in the trust because they could be possible beneficiaries, to bring suit for breach of trust or to enforce the fiduciary duty of the trustee.